wolf29/jimmy-olsen/README.md

 There needs to be a cron job set for jimmy-olsen - The line below makes jimmy-olsen check every 5 minutes 5 * * * * /openils/bin/jimmy-olsen.py

+To Do: stackoverflow.com/questions/38056/how-do-you-check-in-linux-with-python-if-a-process-is-still-running help with the PID-discovery issue